Sequential Selection with Expirations: Greedy Policies for I.I.D. Evaluation Times

 Now, we are ready to compare the values of $\ALG^{t-1}$ and $\ALG^t$.
 We do this by recording the values as in the table in Figure~\ref{fig:iterative_construction}.
 The columns corresponds to the times where $\OPT,\ALG^1,\ldots,\ALG^T$ make decisions, in this case, $\tau_1,\ldots,\tau_k$.
 The rows are the values that each algorithm $\ALG^t$ collects with a minor twist.
 For each time $\tau\leq t_t$, we boost the value collected by $\ALG^t$ by a factor of $2$ as Figure~\ref{fig:iterative_construction} shows.

 We claim that the sum of values in the $t$-th row in Figure~\ref{fig:iterative_construction} upper bounds the sum of values in the $(t-1)$-th row for all $t\geq 1$.
-Indeed, for $t\geq 1$, if $t\neq \tau_1,\ldots,\tau_k$, then the sum of values in row $t$ and $t-1$ are the same. if $t=\tau_i$, for some $i$, then there are two cases: \begin{itemize} \item If $\ALG^t$ gets $0$ value at time $t$, then, $\ALG^{t-1}$ also does.
-Since, every other entry in the two rows coincide, then the result follows in this case. \item If $\ALG^t$ gets a positive value $v_{i^*}$ for some $i^*$, then, this value upper bounds the value obtained in the same column for row $t-1$.
-Furthermore, the additional copy induced by the factor of $2$ in $v_{i^*}$ helps pay for any future occurence of item $i^*$ in row $t-1$.
-Hence, also in this case the result follows. \end{itemize} From these two results, we obtain
+Indeed, for $t\geq 1$, if $t\neq \tau_1,\ldots,\tau_k$, then the sum of values in row $t$ and $t-1$ are the same. if $t=\tau_j$, for some $i$, then, $v_{i_j^*}$ upper bounds the value obtained in the same column for row $t-1$.
+Furthermore, the additional copy induced by the factor of $2$ in $v_{i_j^*}$ helps pay for any future occurrence of item $i_j^*$ in row $t-1$.